 ENVIRONMENTAL ELECTIVES – 3 courses

 These electives provide increased environmental expertise and further enhance student’s ability to customize a course of study.
-Acceptable courses include any ENVS courses, classes with significant environmental content, and prerequisites for classes students take to fulfill requirements within their declared track.
+Acceptable electives include any ENVS courses, classes with significant environmental content, and prerequisites for classes students take to fulfill requirements within their declared track.

 CAPSTONE REQUIREMENT – 1 course minimum